emnh/js-to-reasonml-transpiler/README.md

  - Tweak integer values that should be floats, e.g. write 0.5 + 0.5 instead of
    1 if you want the value to be considered float.
  - Call event handlers manually at least once, after they've been passed around to event registers.
-Alternatively, set a high grace period (see below) and trigger events manually in browser.
+Alternatively, set a high timeout and trigger events manually in browser.
- - There is a 2 second grace period to allow for resource load and timer updates etc when evaluating example code.
+ - By default there is a 10 second timeout to allow for resource load, timer updates etc when evaluating example code.
+If all types are resolved before the grace period is done, transpilation proceeds at once.
 Adjust period in index.js if needed.
 TODO: create option for this on web page.

 After transpile:
  - Reorder type definitions if necessary.
 There is a TODO issue on sorting them